The Adventure of the Dancing Men

-The Adventure of the Dancing Men is a Sherlock Holmes story written by Sir Arthur Conan Doyle as one of 13 stories in the cycle published as The Return of Sherlock Holmes in 1905.
+"The Adventure of the Dancing Men" is a Sherlock Holmes story written by Sir Arthur Conan Doyle as one of 13 stories in the cycle published as The Return of Sherlock Holmes in 1905.
 It was first published in The Strand Magazine in the United Kingdom in December 1903, and in Collier's in the United States on 5 December 1903.

-Doyle ranked "The Adventure of the Dancing Men" third in his list of his twelve favorite Holmes stories.
 This is one of only two Sherlock Holmes short stories where Holmes' client dies after seeking his help.
 Holmes's solution to the riddle of the dancing men rests on reasoning that closely resembles that of Legrand in Poe's "The Gold Bug."

-The original title was "The Dancing Men," when it was published as a short story in The Strand Magazine in December 1903.
+The original title was The Dancing Men, when it was published as a short story in The Strand Magazine in December 1903.

 Plot

 The story begins when Hilton Cubitt of Ridling Thorpe Manor in Norfolk visits Sherlock Holmes and gives him a piece of paper with the following mysterious sequence of stick figures.

 Cubitt explains to Holmes and Dr. Watson that he has recently married an American woman named Elsie Patrick.
 Before the wedding, she had asked her husband-to-be never to ask about her past, as she had had some "very disagreeable associations" in her life, although she said that there was nothing that she was personally ashamed of.
 Their marriage had been a happy one until the messages began to arrive, first mailed from the United States and then appearing in the garden.

-The messages had made Elsie very afraid but she did not explain the reasons for her fear, and Cubitt insisted on honoring his promise not to ask about Elsie's life in the United States.
-Holmes examines all of the occurrences of the dancing figures, and they provide him with an important clue—he realizes that they form a substitution cipher and cracks the code by frequency analysis.
+The messages had made Elsie very afraid but she did not explain the reasons for her fear, and Cubitt insisted on honouring his promise not to ask about Elsie's life in the United States.
+Holmes examines all of the occurrences of the dancing figures, and they provide him with an important clue—he realises that they form a substitution cipher and cracks the code by frequency analysis.
 The last of the messages causes Holmes to fear that the Cubitts are in immediate danger.

 Holmes rushes to Riding Thorpe Manor and finds Cubitt dead of a bullet to the heart and his wife gravely wounded from a gunshot to the head.
 Inspector Martin of the Norfolk Constabulary believes that it is a murder-suicide attempt; Elsie is the prime suspect.
 But Holmes, after noting some inconsistencies in that theory, proves that there is a third person involved.